natasha-patnaik-321/natasha-patnaik-321.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at MIT's Operations Research Center.
-I will be updating this website as I settle in!
+I am a second-year Ph.D. student at MIT's Operations Research Center, advised by Dr. Retsef Levi.
+I design data-driven tools and employ rigorous modeling techniques to support better decision-making under uncertainty, with a focus on applications that deliver societal benefit.
+In this vein, my research leverages optimization and machine learning to tackle critical logistical and operational challenges.

+Currently, in collaboration with [Healthcare Systems Engineering (HSE) at Massachusetts General Hospital](https://www.massgeneral.org/research/healthcare-systems-engineering), I am designing a machine learning-based approach to support capacity management decisions and improve resource allocation.

+Prior to MIT, I recieved my Bachelor's Degree from Rice University, with a double major in Operations Research and Mathematical Economics.

 Education
 ======